Commercialization of the Internet: 3G Technology

 The first commercial launch of 3G technology was deployed for the public by NTT Docomo in Japan in 2001.
 3G networks implemented new technology and protocols that offered significantly faster data transfer capabilities, which improved connectivity, call quality, and connection speed, including 30 times higher rates (3 Mbps) on average than that of 2G (0.1 Mbit/s).
 When 3G infrastructure launched more broadly in 2002, its networks continued to develop in not only quality and speed but also range and volume, setting the early commercial foundations of the mobile Internet.

-Smartphones soon gained popularity quickly as 3G marked the first for a cellular communications network to broaden and improve an range of features, kick-starting the transition to widespread usage of cellular networks.
+Smartphones soon gained popularity quickly as 3G marked the first for a cellular communications network to broaden and improve a range of features, kick-starting the transition to widespread usage of cellular networks.
 In 2002, BlackBerry launched its first mobile device (BlackBerry 5810), offering a full keyboard, advanced security, and internet access.
 The company characterized it as a "breakthrough in wireless convergence," and touted the wireless handheld device for mobile services ranging from email delivery and SMS, to streaming and web browsing, to graphical interfaces and utility features.
 Later, the BlackBerry 5810 was replaced by more advanced models iteratively produced by both Blackberry and their field competitors.

 In 2007, Apple released the company's first-ever phone, iPhone 2G (also known as iPhone 1 or the original iPhone).
 At Macworld 2007, Steve Jobs presented the phone as the one device allowing capabilities of "an iPod, a phone, and an internet communicator."
 Following the iPhone 2G, the iPhone 3G (also known as iPhone 2) was introduced along with the company's developed App Store.
 The Apple-developed and maintained app store platform utilizes the 3G network, providing access to mobile applications on the company's operations systems.
 Jointly, the introduction of the App Store marketplace and the maturation of the iPhone established the idea that an electronic device need not be rigid functionally.
 The device contributed to the transition to mobile as it speedily evolved into a dominant platform of the mobile web, making available to the public increasing access to apps and data.